Kasubi Tombs in Kampala – Uganda, World Heritage Site by UNESCO

 Daudi Chwa II (1896-1939), Fredrick Walugembe Muteesa II (1924-1969)

-The Baganda belong to the Bantu speaking people and date their political civilization back to the 13th century A.D.
+The Baganda are Bantu-speaking people and date their political civilisation back to the 13th century A.D.
 According to oral traditions, the first Kabaka of Buganda was Kintu.
 He is said to have come with his wife Nambi, whose hand he won by performing heroic deeds at the command of her father Ggulu, the god of the sky.